snymanje/Classes-In-Powershell-Example/README.md

-The next step is to import this module in our main script file.
+The next step is to import this module in your ps1 script file.
 Create a new file in the same directory and call it main.ps1 or anything you want.
-Add the below code and save the file.
+Add the below code and save the files.

 ```
 #import the module